mundimark/quickrefs/HTML.md

 > I've always been more interested in the future than in the past.     -- shortcut version; email-style quote (>) only required in first line
 ```

+Resulting in:

+As Grace Hopper said:

+> I've always been more interested
+> in the future than in the past.

+</>

 ## `<hr>` - Horizontal Rule